 Take the case of a young boy who was given the wrong medication by a pharmacy that was 1,000 times higher than prescribed.
 Errors like this are devastating for everyone involved.
 It is devastating because these errors are preventable.

-How to Avoid Wrong Medication 7 Other Errors
+How to Avoid Wrong Medication With Physician Dispensing

 It is becoming more and more clear that dispensing at the point of care is the safest way to help patients receive the right medication at the right dose for treatment.